open-wc/open-wc/docs/faq/events.md

 }
 ```

 Side note: again, as you will be adding this listener manually, you _will_ need to ensure that `this` is bound to your liking.
-See the class field method syntax above.
-When removing event listeners is it also important to ensure that the identity of the callback bound to the event is available by reference or it won't be properly removed.
+See the `.bind()` syntax above.
+When removing event listeners is it important to ensure that the identity of the callback bound to the event is available by reference.
+See how the example above achieves this by assigning the bound version of `handleResize` to itself before adding/removing the listener.

 ## Event dispatching

 ### Keep it simple

-You can dispatch a DOM event on any element in your applicaiton with `el.dispatchEvent(new Event('event'))`.
-With just that amount of code you'll be able to trigger the callback for any listener for that event name that is bound to that element.
+You can dispatch a DOM event on any element in your application with `el.dispatchEvent(new Event('event'))`.
+With just that amount of code, you'll be able to trigger the callback for any listener for that event name that is bound to that element.
 You'll also trigger the callback on any ancestor elements in the same DOM tree for listeners bound to the "capture" phase of an event.
 In a lot of cases this might be all of the functionality you really need when dispatching an event, so compare your usage needs before worrying too much about the following.

 ### Know your options